-As a result of our ongoing investigation of the unauthorized access, we have disabled your agent's user account to prevent further access to documents and information.
-While your agent's user access has been disabled, we continue to monitor the user account as well as your policy for any suspicious behaviors.
+As a result of our ongoing investigation of the unauthorized access, we have disabled the affected producer accounts to prevent further access to documents and information.
+While user access has been disabled, we continue to monitor the accounts for any suspicious behaviors.
 At this point, there has been no evidence of further unauthorized activity.

-We have also been in contact with Federal Authorities to address this incident.
+We have also been in contact with federal authorities to address this incident.